RomanBelkov/STM32-template-project/README.md

 ## Setup Cygwin

-Hope you'll figure it out by yourself.
+Hope you'll figure out how to setup cygwin by yourself.

+You **definitely** need to install these packages:

+- Devel/make
+- Devel/git

 Andy Brown says it's good to have these packages:

-- Devel/git
 - Devel/scons
 - Net/openssh
 - Net/inetutils